Harrison-Li/Harrison-Li/README.md

 # 📕Education
 - **Queen Mary University of London**  *[2021.09-2025.06]* \
-  BEng with Hons in Materials Science and Engineering\
+  BEng with Honours in Materials Science and Engineering\
   First Class with Honours.